 Reflecting and Thinking

-Today's reading contains the second major discourse of Matthew's Gospel.
+Today's Bible reading is the second major discourse (teaching section) of Matthew's Gospel.
 As Jesus sends out the Twelve, he gives them the instructions recorded in this chapter.
-The mission of the Kingdom will begin with Israel -preaching the kingdom, serving the sick and needy, sharing good news and blessings (verses 5-8).
+The mission of the Kingdom will begin with the people of Israel -- preaching the kingdom, serving the sick and needy, sharing good news and blessings (verses 5-8).
 (Eventually the mission of the Kingdom will be expanded to include both Jews and Gentiles, but Matthew's focus on the Jews does not include that detail in today's reading.)

-Anytime the question of mission and outreach comes up, the companion question also arises: Who can be a follower?
-Matthew's concern in this chapter is not the question of Jews and Gentiles.
-Matthew's focus is rather on owning Jesus, confessing faith, acknowledging him, and being willing to pay the price and establish new priorities that may exclude the things and the people previously loved and cherished.
+When the question of mission and outreach comes up, a companion question also arises: Who can be a follower?
+Matthew's concern in this chapter is not the inclusion of both Jews and Gentiles in the kingdom.
+Matthew's focus is on the necessity of owning Jesus, confessing faith, acknowledging Jesus, and being willing to pay the price of discipleship.
+These require establishing new priorities that may exclude the things and the people previously loved and cherished.
 Anything less is not acceptable.
-The net result is the loss of life as we knew it.
-The old "normal" must be rejected-a new "normal" must take over.
-That is the way of Jesus-the way of the cross.
+The result is a total redefinition of life.
+The old "normal" must be rejected--the new "normal" must take over.
+That is the way of Jesus--that is the way of the cross.

 Passages such as our text are often cast off as irrelevant and not applicable in today's world because of the severity of the requirements.
 Does following Jesus really require rejecting family?
-Does following Jesus really require the way of the cross, which is the way of sacrifice and death to self?
-Is genuine life to be found by losing what we value in return for gaining what often appears to be little reward?
+Does following Jesus really require the way of the cross--the way of sacrifice and death to self?
+Is genuine life to be found by losing what we value in return for gaining what often appears to be little value?
 How does one square finding life to lose it and losing life to find it?
-These are not easy questions-they are worthy of our thoughtful prayer this day.
-The ultimate question is not about who can be a follower.
+These are not easy questions--they are worthy of our thoughtful prayer this day.
+And finally, the ultimate question is not about who can be a follower.
 The ultimate question is whether I am a faithful follower!

 Dear Heavenly Father, we seek this day to find life abundant, genuine and full.
-We recommit ourselves to that task, hesitantly willing to take up our cross, we affirm that we are willing to follow wherever is necessary.
+We recommit ourselves to that goal, even as we are hesitant to take up our cross, we affirm that we are willing to follow wherever is necessary.
 We seek his righteousness and his way, in Jesus' name, Amen.